Skip to main content

 What is the environmental impact of farmed fish?

-For farmed fish, the key issue is feed.
+For farmed fish, one key issue is feed.
 Most farmed fish are fed on fish meal or fish oil, produced from smaller fish like anchovies or herring, or sometimes crops like soy.
 A fifth of the world’s fish catch is used for fish meal and fish oil production, 70% of which goes to fish farms.
 Fish farming is therefore responsible for a significant proportion of the emissions, overfishing and other environmental impacts associated with wild-caught fish.

 As with other animal feed, this process is incredibly inefficient: feeding and rearing fish on fish meal essentially wastes calories that could otherwise have been directly consumed by humans.